phasorpy.phasor#

 imag (array_like) – Imaginary component of phasor coordinates.

-skip_axis (int or sequence of int, optional) – Axes in mean to excluded from center calculation.
+skip_axis (int or sequence of int, optional) – Axes in mean to be excluded from center calculation.
 By default, all axes except harmonics are included.

 method (str, optional) –